apache/gobblin/gobblin-docs/sources/QueryBasedSource.md

 The actual implementations of those methods are pushed to an upper layer, which uses its own protocol(e.g. [Rest Api](../sources/RestApiSource.md) or Jdbc.
 The examples given are using Jdbc.) to query the source.

 ### `readRecord`
-While querying the record set for the last work unit, the upper bounds will be removed if appropriately.
+While querying the record set for the last work unit, the upper bounds will be removed if appropriate.
 For a daily open-ended full dump job, it will fetch a more complete data set as there might be some new data generated or existing data changes between the data query creation and execution.

 Two separate approaches to fetch record set: